AdibSuid/MicroROS/README.md

 9. Upload the microros sketch to ESP32 using Arduino IDE.
 The file name is var_esp32_microros.ino
 10. Before compile & upload the code, make sure to download & include micro_ros_arduino library file.
 The library file can be downloaded from link below (please choose correct branch which is humble): https://github.com/micro-ROS/micro_ros_arduino/tree/humble
+11. Click on " <> Code " button on top right, then click download zip.
+12. Open Arduino IDE, go to Sketch >> Include Library >> Add .ZIP Library..., find the downloaded library file location & click "open".
+Compile & Upload the code into ESP32 & wait for the status to turn into "done uploading".
-11. Connect joystick controller to the robot pc.
+13. Connect joystick controller to the robot pc.
-12. Launch the MicroROS robot:
+14. Launch the MicroROS robot:
    ```bash
    ros2 launch var var_launch.py
    ```